 - 1. Whole Medical Systems: Whole medical systems are built upon complete systems of theory and practice.
-Often, these systems have evolved apart from, and earlier than, the conventional medical approach used in the United States. - 2.
-Biologically-Based Practices: Biologically-based practices in CAM use substances found in nature including herbs, foods, and vitamins.
+Often, these systems have evolved apart from, and earlier than, the conventional medical approach used in the United States. - Biologically-Based Practices: Biologically-based practices in CAM use substances found in nature including herbs, foods, and vitamins.
 Examples of these substances include dietary supplements, herbal products, and other natural products that have not been scientifically proven (e.g., using shark cartilage to treat cancer). - 3.
 Energy Medicine: Energy medicine involves the use of energy fields and consist of two types of therapies: - a.
 Biofield therapies are intended to affect energy fields that purportedly surround and penetrate the human body.
 The existence of such fields has not yet been scientifically proven.
 Some forms of energy therapy are proposed to manipulate biofields by applying pressure, heat, or body manipulation. - b.
-Bioelectromagnetic-based therapies involve the unconventional use of electromagnetic fields, such as pulsed fields, magnetic fields, or alternating current or direct current fields. - 4.
-Manipulative and Body-Based Methods: Manipulative and body-based methods are based on manipulation and/or movement of one or more parts of the body. - Mind-Body Medicine: Mind-body medicine uses a variety of techniques designed to enhance the mind's capacity to affect bodily function and symptoms.
+Bio electromagnetic-based therapies involve the unconventional use of electromagnetic fields, such as pulsed fields, magnetic fields, or alternating current or direct current fields. - 4.
+Manipulative and Body-Based Methods: Manipulative and body-based methods are based on manipulation and/or movement of one or more parts of the body.